-Solenne Belloir is a ceramic artist from Paris, her inspirations come above all from the nature and the streets.
+Solenne Belloir is a ceramic artist from Paris, her inspirations come above all from nature and the streets.

 Solenne sees her creations as hybrid creatures between ancient and futuristic.
 When designing a piece, she likes to combine two opposite concepts; part of the sculpture must be anchored to the ground, while its end must want to fly away.
 It is essential that her handles are perfectly incorporated into the piece; rooted in it as if they had grown by themselves, showing that organic aspect that is dear to her.
 These handles that extend around her pieces, allow her to build a sphere, fragile armor that imposes an empty space, a breath.

 Technically, Solenne works with different high-temperature clays, often with grog, alternating between white sandstone and black sandstone or by coloring the clay.
 She alternate between wheel throwing and modeling which allows her to combine different types of shapes and to explore more and more the endless possibilities of clay.